alemart/encantar-js/docs/download.md

 ### Is it free of charge?

-It's free of charge if your software is also free.
+It's free of charge if your software is free.

 The Free Edition is unsuitable for most commercial users.
 It's [AGPL](./license/agpl-3.0.md)-licensed: any software written with the Free Edition must be free as well.
 If you write non-free software, use the Professional Edition instead.